Core Program

 When a division plays at multiple times, we can usually meet requests from coaches for a specific time slot, especially for those coaches with multiple kids.

-The 5U and 6U teams only meet once per week on Sundays for a combined practice and game session.
+The 5U and 6U teams meet only once per week on Sundays for a combined practice and game session.
 No additional practice during the week.

 Practice schedules are not available until teams are formed in late summer.
 Players cannot switch teams based on practice schedules; coaches can assist players in finding other teams to practice with if they are unavailable during their team's scheduled time.
 If you are concerned about scheduling conflicts, we encourage you to volunteer as coach, referee, or team parent to be able to set the practice schedule for your team.